xanmankey/FishingForPhish/docs/api.rst

 In order to scrape, parse html, or work with datasets, you first have to initialize the library.
 You can do that by creating an instance of the class initialize and then calling the method initializeAll.
+**Note: whenever you initialize either a webdriver instance or start the JVM, the associated exit method should be run in order to exit properly**

 .. code-block:: python